TankerHQ/identity-python/examples/README.rst

 .. note::

-    User tokens are generated only once and never stored.
+    Identities are generated only once and never stored.
 In a real application you should implement a persistent storage.